NextronSystems/thor-manual/usage/configuration.rst

 services, or to reduce the noise produced by fans in laptops.

-The specified value instructs THOR to pause (all scanning), if the load of the systems CPU is higher than the ``cpulimit``.
-One example would be, if a user is doing something CPU intensive, and THOR is running at the same time, THOR will pause and wait until the CPU load drops below the ``cpulimit`` before continuing.
+The specified value instructs THOR to pause (all scanning), if the load of the systems CPU is higher than the ``cpu-limit``.
+One example would be, if a user is doing something CPU intensive, and THOR is running at the same time, THOR will pause and wait until the CPU load drops below the limit before continuing.

 To illustrate this a bit, please see the table below:

-.. list-table:: --cpulimit 40
+.. list-table:: --cpu-limit 40
    :header-rows: 1

    * - Total CPU load of system